 MLD, the non-AP MLD and AP MLD follow the authentication procedure between MLDs as described in 11.3 (STA

 authenticationAuthentication and association).

+An AP MLD that limits the maximum number of setup links which a non-AP MLD is allowed to establish to a value less than the total number of links supported by the AP MLD, shall advertise the maximum number of setup links allowed via the Max Allowed Setup Links subfield in the Extended MLD Capabilities And Operations subfield in the Basic ML element transmitted by its affiliated APs.

 …

 In the (Re)Association Response frame, the AP MLD shall indicate the requested link(s) that are accepted